 susan candy luterman & jerry A. candy SCHOLARSHIP

-Based primarily on activities, this scholarship has been endowed by Martin Samuelsohn in honor of his beloved niece, Susan Candy Luterman.
-Susan has been an active and involved alumna since her graduation from Highland Park High School in 1961.
-The scholarship will be awarded to a graduating senior who demonstrates commitment to HPISD through his or her activities.
+The scholarship was established by Martin Samuelsohn in honor of his beloved niece and nephew, Susan Candy Luterman and Jerry A. Candy.
+Susan has been an active and involved alumna since her graduation from HPHS in 1961; Jerry is also a devoted Scot from the Class of 1963.
+The scholarship is awarded to a graduating senior who demonstrates commitment to HPISD through his or her activities.
+(Please address separate thank you notes to Mrs. Luterman and Mr. Candy.)
 Financial need will be a consideration.

 suzy rhodes SCHOLARSHIP